 Dr. Ana Pantelic is an international development professional with fifteen years of experience in policy and practice, who has guided and grown social impact organizations working at the confluence of systems change, innovation, and economic opportunity.
-Specializing in poverty reduction through the lens of finance, Ana has developed and enhanced national social protection systems in low-income economies, founded and scaled a successful tech start-up with proven social impact, and designed evidence-based solutions that allow public and private actors to work in tandem to achieve social impact at scale.
+Specializing in poverty reduction through the lens of finance, Ana has developed and enhanced national social protection systems in low-income economies, founded and scaled a successful tech start-up with proven social impact, and designed evidence-based solutions through which public and private actors to work in tandem to achieve social impact at scale.
 Ana is the Executive DirectorofMIT D-Lab, which works with people around the world to develop and advance collaborative approaches and practical solutions to global poverty challenges through interdisciplinary courses, research in collaboration with global partners, technology development, and community initiatives.

 Prior to joining MIT, Ana spent two years in Uganda with UNICEF as the Social Policy Manager and interim Chief of Social Policy, where she was responsible for the design, management, implementation, monitoring, and evaluation of all stages of social policy programming and related advocacy.
 She worked with the government to design more inclusive policies, spearheaded the launch of the country’s first urban social protection program for adolescent girls, advocated for greater fiscal allocations to the social sector, and strengthened the humanitarian-development nexus.
 Prior to that, she spent nearly eight years withFundación Capital, an international nonprofit social enterprise improving the financial lives of millions of families living in poverty.
 As Chief Strategy Officer based in New York, she led impact and innovation processes globally and across the organization, increasing visibility through funding and awards (including from the Skoll and Schwab Foundations) and researching women's economic empowerment.
 As the founder of LISTA, an award-winning digital solution proven to improve the financial health of nearly a million low-income people across a dozen countries, she was based in Colombia and advanced the organization's digital solutions portfolio.
 She has also worked with the University of Belgrade, USAID, and the Spanish Ministry of Education on issues related to environmental policy, sustainability, and local economic development.